Episode 329 - Buying Time

 While all this was going on, the Venetians destroyed the Ottoman fleet near the Hellespont.

-The Italians had tried to find a diplomatic solution to increased Turkish raids into the Aegean, but when that failed, they took action.
+The Italians had tried to find a diplomatic solution to increase Turkish raids into the Aegean, but when that failed they took action.

 This made the contenders for the throne even more dependent on Byzantine aid, at least for now.

-This meant that Manuel's branch of the Palaeologan family would now rule until fourteen fifty three.
+This meant that Manuel's branch of the Palaeologan family would now rule until 1453.

 This had become the Palaeologan system of government.